qmeng222/AdventureForge/README.md

    - Install the pillow package that provides the PIL (Python Imaging Library) module to work with images: `pip install pillow`
    - Install Flask: `pip install Flask`
    - Install the tenacity library for retrying operations: `pip install tenacity`
-5. Start the Flask development server in debug mode: `flask run --debug`
+   - Install PyAudio following the [instruction](https://pypi.org/project/PyAudio/#:~:text=INSTALLATION)
-6. Generate a snapshot of the installed packages and their versions to the requirements.txt file (or overwrite the txt file): `pip freeze > requirements.txt`, so others can install all the packages and their respective versions specified in the requirements.txt file with `pip install -r requirements.txt`
+5. Generate a snapshot of the installed packages and their versions to the requirements.txt file (or overwrite the txt file): `pip freeze > requirements.txt`, so others can install all the packages and their respective versions specified in the requirements.txt file with `pip install -r requirements.txt`
+6. Start the Flask development server in debug mode: `flask run --debug`

 ## Resources: